• Skip to primary navigation

 Ingredients like TVP slices, sugar, soy sauce, fish sauce, chili sauce.

-🥣 How to Make Vegan Meat Floss
+🥣 How to Make It

-This recipe takes about 30 minutes to prepare, from start to finish and requires just 5 ingredients.
+This recipe takes about 30 minutes to prepare, from start to finish, and requires just 5 ingredients.
 Here is what you will need:

-• TVP - The base of this vegan meat floss is textured vegetable protein.
-You want to use the kind that comes in thin slices, it is sometimes called "chicken" or "beef" imitation slices.
+• TVP – The base of this vegan meat floss is textured vegetable protein.
+You want to use the kind that comes in thin slices.
+It is sometimes called “chicken” or “beef” imitation slices.

 • Soy sauce - For saltiness.

-• Vegan fish sauce - Optional, it brings more umami and a deeper flavor.
+• Vegan fish sauce – Optional.
+It brings more umami and a deeper flavor.
 You can substitute it for more soy sauce.

-• Sugar - Just a teaspoon, to balance a little bit with the saltiness.
+• Sugar – Just a teaspoon to balance a little bit with the saltiness.

 • Chili sauce - For color and flavor.
 It doesn't really add any spiciness.